 Unlike their primary competitor Young Living, doTERRA does not own or operate their own farms where they can grow the plants from which the essential oils are derived.

 Many doTERRA fans have wondered why I think this is a Con instead of a Pro.

 Here’s the best video I could find that explains the main differences between doTERRA and Young Living’s farming approach:

 Long story short, whichever approach you think is better completely depends on your point of view.

-Both companies have their own way of doing things and it’s clear that each have excellent systems in place to keep their essential oils tip top.
+Both companies have their own way of doing things, and it’s clear that each have excellent systems in place to produce the highest quality oils.

 As always, make up your own mind.

 ✗ They’ve had some issues with the FDA dealing with unproven medical claims.